mgreiler/se-unlocked/Transcripts/EP_41_Liran_Haimovitch.md

 they had, there were injection box and cross site scripting products and so on.
 Right.
 But in the end, you know, like the whole team was discussing it.
 They couldn't really find a way forward.
 Right.
-There was one side that was very convinced that, well, these are really critical security packs and they were really critical.
+There was one side that was very convinced that, well, these are really critical security bugs and they were really critical.
 And the other was like, well, but it's, you know, we use it internally right now.
 It's a prototype.
 So let's make the functionality work first.
 And so what, there was a back and forth, and I think this was a really